ultimated1228/ticketHandler/README.md

 <p align="right">(<a href="#back_to_top">back to top</a>)</p>

 ## Built With
-This project relies on the following software:
+This application relies on the following software:

 * [![Node][Node.js]][node-url]
 * [![Handlebars][Handlebars.js]][Handlebars-url]